St Luke's Church, Formby: Architecture

 St Luke's is constructed in rock-faced stone with ashlar dressings and slate roofs.
 It consists of a five-bay nave, north and south transepts, a chancel, a south porch, and a bellcote on the west gable.
 Along the sides of the nave the bays are separated by buttresses and contain two-light windows containing Geometrical tracery.
 At the west end are diagonal buttresses, a three-light window with a hood mould above, and a rose window over that.
 The transepts contain two-light windows, and at the corners of the chancel are angle buttresses.
 The east window has three lights, and surmounting the chancel is a parapet pierced with quatrefoils.

 Inside the church is a simple Norman font decorated with rope moulding.
-In the porch is the gravestone of Richard Formby (died 1407), armour bearer to Henry IV.
+In the porch is the gravestone of Richard Formby (died 1407), an armour bearer to Henry IV.
 This was brought from York Minster to replace a facsimile gravestone given by Richard Formby.
 The stained glass in the west window includes medical inscriptions, and the rose window above contains depictions of local flowers.
 The original pipe organ was built in 1909 by the Orchestrelle Company.
 This was replaced in 1958 by a two-manual organ by Henry Willis & Sons.
 In about 1970 it was moved from the south to the north transept and altered by Francis Kitts Ainscough, but has since been removed from the church.
 The present organ is a three-manual electronic organ made by Phoenix.